Want to secure acceptance into your dream school?

 The application process usually involves submitting transcripts, test scores, essays, and letters of recommendation.
 Students can apply to multiple colleges using different types of admission plans, including early decisions, early action, and regular decision.

 If a student is accepted through early decision, they must withdraw all other college applications and enroll in the college that accepted them.
-This commitment is what sets early decision apart from other admission plans like early action, which allows students to apply early without the binding commitment.
+This commitment is what sets early decision apart from other admission plans like the benefits of early action, which allows students to apply early without the binding commitment.

 Both early decision and early action applicants generally receive admissions decisions in mid-December, well before regular decision applicants.